kent-hervey/Animals-Spring/RemainingFeatures.md

 - [ ] Add handler methods/endpoints that yield metadata such as number of animals, average age...etc
 - [ ] Add a new endpoint that returns a list of animals that meet certain criteria
 - [ ] change from DATE to ZonedDateTime, or Instant or LocalDateTime
+  - [X] 12/12/23 master now uses LocalDateTime.
+Plan is to use ZonedDateTime in a branch and Instant in another branch and tag them for longevity
 - [ ] fix the controller, so it returns something helpful if the submitted kind is invalid aka Using a custom http response entity to return a custom error message
 - [ ] Add a custom exception handler to handle exceptions
 - [ ] Add Integration tests with Spring Boot Test